supersayavic/nosql-book/README.md

 Getting started:

 1. Fork this repository.
+2. Install Pandoc and LaTeX with all required packages
-2. Create a file under `content/`.
+3. Create a file under `content/`.
 You can use `content/00_test.tex` as a template.
-3. Load this file in `main.tex` (similar to how it's done with `content/00_test`).
+4. Load this file in `main.tex` (similar to how it's done with `content/00_test`).
-4. Add your content to the created file and bibliographic entries to `bibliography.bib`.
+5. Add your content to the created file and bibliographic entries to `bibliography.bib`.
-5. Add new packages to `main.tex` on demand.
+6. Add new packages to `main.tex` on demand.
-6. Create a pull request for incorporating your changes with the book.
+7. Create a pull request for incorporating your changes with the book.

 Please note that only pull requests which result in the project building without errors or warnings will be accepted.
 To test whether your project will